chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 date: 2019-03-25
 ---

-In my last post, I did an exploration of the player data from [FBref.com](https://fbref.com) to see if there was a relationship between a teams ability to recruit internationally and their success.
+In my last post, I did an exploration of the player data from [FBref.com](https://fbref.com) to see if there was a relationship between a team's ability to recruit internationally and their success.
 In this post I wanted to do something a bit more quantitative and use some of the (_new to me_) libraries in the [TensorFlow](https://www.tensorflow.org/) package.

 ## Player prediction